How did we select these pilots?

-We opened up applications to any community within the United Kingdom who had identified a challenge with supporting consumers or businesses with their management of and access to cash.
-These applications were then individually reviewed by an independent board, and 9 communities were selected to be part of the pilot scheme.
-We had some fantastic applications from individuals and groups, all of which had identified a need for access for cash and who shared a passion to make a difference.
+We opened up applications to any community in the United Kingdom who had identified a challenge with supporting consumers or businesses with access to cash.
+Applications were individually reviewed by an independent board, and nine communities were initially selected to be part of the pilot scheme, and eight were live between April to October 2021.
+We had some fantastic applications from individuals and groups, all of which had identified a need for access to cash and who shared a passion to make a difference.
 We selected communities that were different in size, demographic and needs to enable us to pilot different solutions in different types of communities.

-The 9 communities selected differ in size, demographic and need to enable us to trial different solutions in different types of community, but is also a large enough sample size to find out what works and what doesn’t.
-These are pilots, and we believe that there is sufficient variation in these pilots to enable us to robustly test ideas, and be able to recommend whether they should be rolled out nationally.
+The eight communities selected differed in size, demographic and had different cash needs.
+This enabled us to trial different solutions in different types of community, but was also a large enough sample size to find out what worked and what didn’t.
+We believe that there was enough variation in the pilots to enable us to test ideas and be able to recommend whether they could work in other communities.

-Why are these pilots due to end at the end of September?
+Why did these pilots end at the end of October 2021?

-We want to ensure the pilots have enough time to be successfully run and allow the communities to utilise the solutions and to test what works (and what doesn’t), but at the same time these are pilots, and not permanent new services.
-A 6 month time period gives us the opportunity to do this.
-We will review all the solutions throughout the pilot scheme and actively engage the solution providers and the communities with the findings.
+We wanted to ensure the pilots had enough time to run, allow the communities to use the solutions and to test what worked (and what didn’t).
+At the same time though, these were pilots and not permanent new services.
+A six-month time period gave us the opportunity to do this.
+We reviewed all the solutions throughout the pilot scheme and actively engaged the solution providers and the communities with the findings.

-Why do different communities have different services on offer?
+Why did different communities have different services on offer?

-Firstly, each community is individual and therefore has individual needs.
-We already know that there is not one single answer for every community.
-The solutions we are aimed at improving all aspects of access for cash so are different depending on the need.
-Secondly, even though some communities may have similar needs, there maybe different solutions available.
-So we want to try different ideas in different areas to see which ones work best and help us understand why, so we can feed this insight back into the access for cash debate.
+Even though some communities may have had similar needs, we had different solutions available to test.
+We wanted to try different ideas in different areas to see which ones worked best and help us understand why, so we could feed this insight back into the access to cash debate.

 Are these services going to be rolled out nationally?

-Our aim is to trial various solutions across the 9 communities and then engage with the relevant parties involved.
-Analysing the success of these solutions will allow us to understand what may work in other communities in the UK.
-All of the parties involved in sponsoring this work (the banks, consumer groups and small business groups) are keen to find solutions which can be rolled out nationally, but whether or not they are will depend on a variety of factors, including how successful the pilots are.
+Analysing the success of these solutions has allowed us to understand what could work in other communities in the UK.
+All the parties involved in sponsoring this work (the banks, consumer groups and small business groups) were keen to find solutions that could be rolled out nationally.

 How will you get feedback on what works and what doesn’t?

-We are undertaking analysis of the solutions with help from the providers themselves and a research agency.
-We will be tracking the use of each service in detail, and we are also actively engaging with local communities to understand the impact any solution has had on their access for cash needs.
-We’d also encourage local residents, shoppers and local businesses to give us feedback, through the feedback form on this website.
+We analysed the impact of the solutions with help from the providers themselves and from residents and businesses in the community, with the support of a research agency.
+We tracked the use of each service in detail, and actively engaged with local communities to understand the impact any solution had on their access to cash needs.
+This analysis is included in the final report of the pilots.

 Why aren’t all banks involved in all services?

-All of the major banks are participating in this work, but each bank operates with slightly different rules, structures and IT systems so they may operate slightly differently.
-Where possible we are trying to ensure that all customers of all of the major banks can use all of the pilot solutions.
-After all, we are trying to test the pilot ideas, and not differentiate by which bank you bank with, Where this is not possible we are working with the banks to understand what alternative solutions are available for their customers.
+All the major banks took part in this work, but each bank operates with slightly different rules, structures and IT systems.
+Where possible, we tried to ensure that all customers of all the major banks could use all of the pilot solutions.
+Where this was not possible, we worked with the banks to understand what alternative solutions were available for their customers.